datahub-project/datahub/docs/features/feature-guides/compliance-forms/create-a-form.md

 First up, provide the following details:

 1. **Name:** Give your Compliance Form a unique name.
-2. **Description:** Describe the purpose of the Form to help your users understand the reason of the exercise.
+2. **Description:** Describe the purpose of the Form to help your users understand the purpose of the exercise.
 3. **Type:** Determine the collection type of the Form:
     - **Verification:** Collect required information and require final verification to complete the Form.
     - **Completion:** Collect required information; final verification is not required.